Skip to content

 Plan mode

 This command requires an interactive interview.
-If you (or Claude) are in plan mode (/plan), the interview will be silently skipped — Claude will describe what it would do instead of actually doing it, producing a low-quality plan.
+If you (or the model) are in plan mode (/plan), the interview will be silently skipped — the model will describe what it would do instead of actually doing it, producing a low-quality plan.
 Exit plan mode first, then run /edikt:sdlc:plan.

 This applies to all edikt commands that interview the user: init, sdlc:plan, sdlc:prd, sdlc:spec, sdlc:artifacts, adr:new, invariant:new, docs:intake.